 Sarg had a prolific and multifaceted career designing children’s barbershops and the toy sections of department stores, as well as textiles, wallpapers, and furniture for children.
 He owned his own children’s stores in New York and Nantucket, where he had a second home, as well as marionette theaters in New York and Chicago.
 He is also responsible for creating over twenty animated films and a display at the 1939 World’s Fair.
 Tragically, Sarg died in 1942 from complications after an appendectomy.
 Nevertheless, in his relatively short life, he engineered remarkable puppets for all purposes and audiences, he expanded the art and joy of puppeteering, and he transformed Thanksgiving for New York City and for the world at large.

-To learn more about the artists who lived and worked in Greenwich Village, see the 110 entries in the Artists’ Homes tour in our recently released interactive map, Greenwich Village Historic District, 1969-2019: Photos and Tours at www.gvshp.org/GVHD50tour.
+To learn more about the artists who lived and worked in Greenwich Village, see the over one hundred entries in the Artists’ Homes tour in our recently released interactive map, Greenwich Village Historic District, 1969-2019: Photos and Tours at www.gvshp.org/GVHD50tour.